Sir Ian Botham is born

 A dashing right-hand middle-order batsman and a prolific run-getter at domestic level, Brijesh Patel, who was born today, was also an outstanding outfielder.
 However, he was found out against pace and the swinging ball, on the tours of England in 1974 and 1979, and in Australia in 1977-78.
 But he did very well in the West Indies in 1976, when he hit his only Test hundred - 115 not out in Port-of-Spain.
 After failing on the tour of Australia in 1977-78, he was dropped, only to be brought back for the tour of England in 1979, keeping the World Cup in mind.
 At the domestic level, though, he was a monarch, and for a long while held the two most important batting records in the Ranji Trophy - most runs (7126 at an average of 57.00) and most centuries (26).

 Birth of Indian legspinner Amit Mishra, the sixth Indian to take a five-for on debut when he replaced the injured Anil Kumble in Mohali against Australia in 2008.
-Mishra, who thrives on dry subcontinental pitches, took seven in that match, and seven more in Chittagong in 2010.
-But his inability to extract turn on benign wickets and the lack of accuracy were his failings as other spinners overtook him in the pecking order.
+Mishra, who was making a comeback after first playing ODIs for India in 2003, took seven in that match, and seven more in Chittagong in 2010.
+But his inability to extract turn on benign wickets and the lack of accuracy were failings, and other spinners overtook him in the pecking order.
 A strong showing in the 2013 IPL brought him back to the national circuit.
-And in five ODIs in Zimbabwe, he picked up 18 wickets at 11.61.
+In five ODIs in Zimbabwe, he picked up 18 wickets at 11.61.
+In 2015 he was recalled to the Test side after four years and took 15 wickets in a memorable series win in Sri Lanka

 Birth of a batsman who took time to settle at the top level.
 Neil McKenzie was always earmarked for an international career, but struggled to cement a place in South Africa's side during a spell in the middle order.
-After being dropped in March 2004 it took him three and a half years to earn a recall, despite consistently begin among the highest scorers in domestic cricket.
+After being dropped in March 2004 it took him three and a half years to earn a recall, despite consistently being among the highest scorers in domestic cricket.
 When his chance came, he reinvented himself as a solid opening batsman, bringing a reassuring calm to South Africa's top order.
-With Herschelle Gibbs' career fading, McKenzie formed a new alliance with Graeme Smith, and against Bangladesh, in 2008, the two had a world-record 415 opening stand.
+With Herschelle Gibbs' career fading, McKenzie formed a new alliance with Graeme Smith, and against Bangladesh in 2008 the two had a world-record 415 opening stand.
 He scored big hundreds in drawn Tests in Chennai and Lord's later in the year but found himself replaced at the top of the order by Ashwell Prince (and later Alviro Petersen) after South Africa lost to Australia at home in early 2009.
+He worked as a batting consultant with South Africa after he retired from the game.

 1910 Lennox Brown (South Africa